Martha’s Vineyard high school soccer players facing discipline after shoving referee

 “I was proud of the way the students handled it handed it, it’s a good win for us,” said Norwell School Superintendent Matthew Keegan.
 “It’s just unfortunate the game didn’t end as spirited as it was played.”

-DeNapoli said the referee, a ten-year veteran, is OK but shaken by what happened.
+DeNapoli said the referee, a 10-year veteran, is OK but shaken by what happened.

-“When the clock ran down to zero one of the mv players walked up behind the official and put his hands on his back and a second player ran up and put his hands on the official…”))

-“The official in question is a top-notch guy, he’s out there because he loves the game,” DeNapoli said.
+“The official in question is a top-notch guy,” DeNapoli added.
+“He’s out there because he loves the game,”

 The fate of the players will be decided by the Massachusetts Interscholastic Athletic Association.